Cyprus: Turkey’s new gas drilling bid ‘severe escalation’

 The Cypriot government has issued international arrest warrants against top executives from energy companies assisting the Turkish drillships.

-The Yavuz has sailed into an area inside Block 7, some 50 miles (80 kilometers) off the town of Paphos on Cyprus’ southwestern coast, which is licensed to Eni and Total but which Turkey claims partly falls within its own continental shelf.
+The Yavuz has sailed into an area some 50 miles (80 kilometers) off the town of Paphos on Cyprus’ southwestern coast, which is licensed to Eni and Total but which Turkey claims partly falls within its own continental shelf.

-Cyprus split along ethnic lines following a 1974 Turkish invasion triggered by a coup aiming at union with Greece.
-Athough the island joined the EU in 2004, only the southern, internationally recognized part enjoys full membership benefits.
+Cyprus was split along ethnic lines following a 1974 Turkish invasion triggered by a coup aiming at union with Greece.
+Although the island joined the EU in 2004, only the southern, internationally recognized part enjoys full membership benefits.

+Britain’s Minister for Europe, Christopher Pincher, said his country “deplores” any unlawful drilling off Cyprus.
+Speaking after talks with Cypriot President Nicos Anastasiades, Pincher said the U.K. supports Cyprus’s right to extract hydrocarbons from inside its exclusive economic zone and that any potential wealth from such activities go toward the benefit of all Cypriots.

+Anastasiades spoke to European Union Council President Donald Tusk who repeated the bloc’s condemnation of Turkey’s actions and reaffirmed EU solidarity with Cyprus, according to a Cyprus government statement.
+Tusk said the matter will be taken up at the next EU leaders’ summit later this month.

+The Cypriot president also agreed with Greek Prime Minister Kyriakos Mitsotakis to take coordinated action within the EU and the U.N. to counter Turkey’s activities.

+Greece’s foreign ministry earlier Friday said Turkey’s actions “totally contradict any meaning of legality.”

-Eni and Total have teamed up to expand their hydrocarbon search off Cyprus and currently hold licenses for seven of Cyprus’ 13 blocks inside the island’s exclusive economic zone.
+Eni and Total have teamed up to expand their oil and gas search off Cyprus and currently hold licenses for seven of Cyprus’ 13 blocks inside the island’s economic zone.

 Other licensed companies include ExxonMobil and Texas-based Noble Energy along with partners Shell and Israel’s Delek.